Queen of Hearts (2019 film): Production

-In reference to the sex scenes, Trine Dyrholm said, "We had the first meeting about the nude scenes very early on with both the producer and the director.
+In reference to the sex scenes, protagonist Trine Dyrholm said: "We had the first meeting about the nude scenes very early on with both the producer and the director.
 They told us what they had in mind.
 And we agreed that you could go to the producer along the way if there was something someone didn't want to go along with.
 We were even sent storyboard illustrations of the scene frame by frame, and the prosthetics that would resemble the male genitalia were made.
 I would almost compare working on nude scenes here to working on a stunt scene.
 When you have to do that kind of scene, it's always a bit awkward, but because it was such a safe working space and everything was agreed in advance, it worked."

 Reception

+Guy Lodge of Variety magazine called it "[A] sleek, engrossing melodrama."
+Dyrholm's performance was especially praised.
+The Los Angeles Times review referred to the "tricky brilliance" of the film.